LogiTron (LTR) Trading 51.4% Lower Over Last Week

-LogiTron (LTR) traded flat against the US dollar during the 24-hour period ending at 20:00 PM E.T. on October 9th.
-One LogiTron token can currently be purchased for $0.0005 or 0.00000002 BTC on major cryptocurrency exchanges.
-During the last seven days, LogiTron has traded down 51.4% against the US dollar.
-LogiTron has a total market cap of $601.92 million and approximately $17.05 worth of LogiTron was traded on exchanges in the last day.
+LogiTron (LTR) traded flat against the dollar during the twenty-four hour period ending at 8:00 AM Eastern on October 10th.
+LogiTron has a market cap of $601.92 million and approximately $17.05 worth of LogiTron was traded on exchanges in the last 24 hours.
+One LogiTron token can now be purchased for approximately $0.0005 or 0.00000002 BTC on popular exchanges.
+In the last week, LogiTron has traded 51.4% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.